KableChannel/micro-daw/README.md

-# kracker-tracker
+# micro-daw
-A custom MIDI music library (and authoring tool) for games
+A lightweight real-time music library (and authoring tool) for games.